sbrodehl/Hashcode2k20/README.md

 ## Getting Started

-The current version requires the following libraries.
+The current version requires libraries.
 See [requirements.txt](requirements.txt) for the full list of requirements.

 The easiest way to install those dependencies is by using the [requirements.txt](requirements.txt) file with `pip3`.